-High availability of the inter-network is required.

-The inter-network needs to operate in damaged state (e.g. during an earthquake aftermath, heavy weather, wildfire, etc.).
-In addition to continuity of operations, rapid restore is a needed characteristic.

-The radio-WAN has characteristics similar to cellphone -- the vehicle will travel from one radio footprint to another.
+- High availability of the inter-network is required.
+The exact level of availability depends on the specific deployment scenario, as not all emergency agencies share the same type of instrumented emergency vehicles. - The inter-network needs to operate in damaged state (e.g. during an earthquake aftermath, heavy weather, wildfire, etc.).
+In addition to continuity of operations, rapid restore is a needed characteristic. - The radio-WAN has characteristics similar to cellphone -- the vehicle will travel from one radio coverage area to another, thus requiring some hand-off approach.